Miyazaki father and son team up for "From Up on Poppy Hill" film

 Now, for the first time, the pair has teamed up on a film, with Hayao, 72, as co-writer and 46-year-old Goro as director, overcoming a contentious relationship stretching back years.

-"From Up on Poppy Hill," opening in U.S. movie theatres on Friday, is set in Japan in 1963 and focuses on a high school romance threatened by a secret.
+"From Up on Poppy Hill," opening in U.S. movie theaters on Friday, is set in Japan in 1963 and focuses on a high school romance threatened by a secret.

 Goro Miyazaki talked to Reuters recently, via a translator, about working with his father, a man he was once estranged from.